George Washington’s historic River Farm is worth saving for reasons beyond the president, historians say

 Washington swooped in to buy the property in 1760 when he got wind that its owner, William Clifton, was in debt, and he purchased about 1,800 acres for 1,200 pounds sterling.
 He then gave the land to his aide Tobias Lear to use.

 Though often identified only as Washington’s secretary, Lear was an important person in his own right who also carried out state duties for Presidents Thomas Jefferson and James Madison, including negotiating a peace treaty with a Barbary pirate, said Ethel R. Eaton, a former archaeologist with Virginia Department of Historic Resources.
-His firm, T. Lear and Company, occupied a riverfront property, including a wharf, where the Kennedy Center now stands, and he contributed to efforts to build the ill-fated Patowmack Canal. .
+His firm, T. Lear and Co., occupied a riverfront property, including a wharf, where the Kennedy Center now stands, and he contributed to efforts to build the ill-fated Patowmack Canal.

 After Lear’s death, the land passed to Washington’s heirs, who sold it in the 1850s to members of a Quaker colony, opening an early chapter in the South’s struggle for racial justice.